cadamswaite/Warp-firmware/doc/README-CodingConventions.md

 1. Code indented with tabs, not spaces.
-For visual alignment, assume the code will be viewed in an editor where tabs are rendered to be as wide as eight spaces.

 2. Variable names in `camelCase`.